-Want to explore more of the theory and design of online learning?
-We've broken down a few learning frameworks and theories here that can deepen your understanding of the basics of online course design.
+These learning frameworks and theories can deepen your understanding of the basics of online course design.

-- Understanding the TPACK Framework: What might students need to know to adopt new technology for their learning?
-The TPACK framework asserts that Content Knowledge (CK), Pedagogical Knowledge (PK), and Technological Knowledge (TK) are all essential intertwining knowledge areas that student learners need to access to adopt successful technologically-informed learning.
+- Understanding the TPACK Framework – What goes into effectively using new technology in learning?
+The TPACK framework asserts that Content Knowledge (CK), Pedagogical Knowledge (PK), and Technological Knowledge (TK) are all essential intertwining knowledge areas that instructors and learners need to access to successfully achieve technologically-enhanced learning.

-- Online Course Modalities: Getting confused about the differences between a fully online, hybrid, and blended class?
+- Defining Online Course Modalities – Getting confused about the differences between a fully online, hybrid, and blended class?
 If you want to get cleared up on some basic terminology, this page breaks down the differences.